 - the C.E.
 Board would develop philosophy and curriculum in conversation with pastoral staff.

-Thus by replacing the college/career intern with a full-time minister: 1) we free up an intern position to be filled by a children’s worker; 2) we gain needed help in teacher recruitment and training; 3) we press for expansion in the growing edge of the congregation.
+Thus by replacing the college/career intern with a full-time minister, 1) we free up an intern position to be filled by a children’s worker; 2) we gain needed help in teacher recruitment and training; and 3) we press for expansion in the growing edge of the congregation.

 Share the Joy!
 You are permitted and encouraged to reproduce and distribute this material in physical form, in its entirety or in unaltered excerpts, as long as you do not charge a fee.
 For posting online, please use only unaltered excerpts (not the content in its entirety) and provide a hyperlink to this page.
 For videos, please embed from the original source.
 Any exceptions to the above must be approved by Desiring God.